 Cal.
-Code Regs., Title 14, Sec.
-15301 provides that projects which consist of the operation, repair, maintenance, permitting, leasing, licensing, or minor alteration of existing public or private structures, facilities, mechanical equipment, or topographical features, and which involve negligible or no expansion of use beyond that existing at the time of the responsible agency's determination, are categorically exempt from the provisions of the California Environmental Quality Act.
-The project involves installation of electric vehicle supply equipment (EVSE) across 13 existing multi-family housing sites.
-The components for the EVSE will result in only minor alteration of the existing structures and facilities at the existing paved parking lots and will involve negligible expansion of use.
-Therefore, this project falls within section 15301 and will not have a significant effect on the environment.
+Code Regs., tit.
+14, sec.
+15301 provides that projects which consist of the operation, repair, maintenance, permitting, leasing, licensing, or minor alteration of existing public or private structures, facilities, mechanical equipment, or topographical features, and which involve negligible or no expansion of use beyond that existing at the time of the lead agency's determination, are categorically exempt from the provisions of the California Environmental Quality Act.
+This project involves installation of electric vehicle charging stations at existing parking facilities.
+The electric vehicle charging stations will be installed on existing paved parking lots, connected to existing electrical panels, and will involve negligible or no expansion of use.
+Therefore, the project falls within section 15301 and will not have a significant effect on the environment.

 Cal.
 Code Regs., tit.
 14, sec.
 15303 provides that projects which consist of construction and location of limited numbers of new, small facilities or structures; installation of small new equipment and facilities in small structures; and the conversion of existing small structures from one use to another where only minor modifications are made in the exterior of the structure, are categorically exempt from the provisions of CEQA.
-The proposed project activities consist of minor alterations to existing facilities.
-Level 2 EVSE will be installed in existing parking lots.
-Therefore, the project falls within section 15303.
+This project consists of installation of new small equipment to existing sites.
+Specifically, level 2 electric vehicle charging equipment to be installed is approximately the size of a pay phone.
+The equipment will be installed in existing, paved parking lots.
+Therefore, the project falls within section 15303 and will not have a significant effect on the environment.

 Cal.
 Code Regs., tit.
-14, sec.
+14, sect.
 15304 provides that projects which consist of minor public or private alterations in the condition of land, water, and/or vegetation which do not involve removal of healthy, mature, scenic trees except for forestry and agricultural purposes are categorically exempt from the provisions of CEQA.
-In this project, the EVSE will be installed at fully developed sites.
-EVSEs will be installed in existing parking lots and minor trenching may be necessary to lay two-inch conduit from the existing electrical panel to the charging equipment and the surface will be restored.
-These areas currently do not support riparian habitat, federally protected wetlands, or migratory corridors.
-Additionally, special status plants, animals, or natural communities are not expected to be found within close proximity to the affected facilities.
-Therefore, the project falls within section 15304.
+In this project, minor trenching may be necessary to lay two-inch conduit from existing electrical panels to the charging equipment, totaling approximately 2 cubic feet per foot of distance from the electrical panel, to connect the proposed new electric vehicle charging station equipment to an existing electrical supply panel.
+The trenching will take place on currently paved ground, will not involve the removal of any trees, and surface will be restored.
+Therefore, the project falls within section 15304 and will not have a significant effect on the environment.

-The project will not impact an environmental resource of hazardous or critical concern where designated, precisely mapped, and officially adopted pursuant to law by federal, state, or local agencies; does not involve any cumulative impacts of successive projects of the same type in the same place that might be considered significant; does not involve unusual circumstances that might have a significant effect on the environment; will not result in damage to scenic resources within a highway officially designated as a state scenic highway; the project site is not included on any list compiled pursuant to Government Code section 65962.5; and the project will not cause a substantial adverse change in the significance of a historical resource.
+Additionally, the project will not impact an environmental resource of hazardous or critical concern where designated, precisely mapped, and officially adopted pursuant to law by federal, state, or local agencies; does not involve any cumulative impacts of successive projects of the same type in the same place that might be considered significant; does not involve unusual circumstances that might have a significant effect on the environment; will not result in damage to scenic resources within a highway officially designated as a state scenic highway; the project site is not included on any list compiled pursuant to Government Code section 65962.5; and the project will not cause a substantial adverse change in the significance of a historical resource.
 Therefore, none of the exceptions to categorical exemptions listed in CEQA Guidelines section 15300.2 apply to this project, and this project will not have a significant effect on the environment.